JacopoMangiavacchi/azmlops/README.md

-# az_mlops - MLOps in a Script for Azure ML
+# azmlops - MLOps in a Script for Azure ML

 Minimal MLOps CLI interface tool for submitting Experiments and Pipelines to Azure ML.

 ## Introduction

-**az_mlops** is a minimal MLOps command line interface (CLI) tool to easily submit Azure ML (AML) Experiments and Pipelinse and automatically register DataStore and mount these as DataReference and/or Datasets passed as parameters to the Python scripts to be executed with the AML Experiment.
+**azmlops** is a minimal MLOps command line interface (CLI) tool to easily submit Azure ML (AML) Experiments and Pipelinse and automatically register DataStore and mount these as DataReference and/or Datasets passed as parameters to the Python scripts to be executed with the AML Experiment.

 The intent of the tool is to provide an easy and fully **declarative** approach to create and submit AML Experiments and Pipeline using a single source of truth to configure all the information needed to run completely parametrized Experiments and Pipelines on an AML Compute environment connected to one or more DataStores.